-A caregiving community, full of resources, links and opportunities to learn for your caregiving journey; and also if you are interested in becoming a certified caregiving consultant yourself, contact Alongside Caregiver Consulting.
+A caregiving community, full of resources, links and opportunities to learn for your caregiving journey.

 The Alzheimer Society of B.C. is part of a national federation that provides information, resources, brochures and publications on Alzheimer’s Disease and other forms of dementia.
 They provide dementia education and supports including the First Link® Dementia Helpline (see below) and the Minds in Motion® program which is a fitness and social program for people experiencing early symptoms of Alzheimer’s disease or another dementia and a friend, family member or care partner.

 First Link (Alzheimer’s BC) 1-800-936-6033

 The First Link® Dementia Helpline 1-800-936-6033 is for anyone affected by dementia, whether professionally or personally.
 Helpline staff and volunteers give people the support they need, when they need it.

 A non-profit, charitable organization.
 Their comprehensive website provides information on Advance Care Planning, Representation Agreements, Enduring Powers of Attorney, Health Care Consents, End-of-Life Planning, Adult Guardianship, Preventing Abuse, etc. as well as operating a registry for documents